cpiprint/PyUIBuilder/docs/intro.md

 4. Delete widgets using `del` key or right clicking on the widget

 ## Project name
-By default all project's are named untitled project, you can change this from the header input next to export code.
+By default all project's are named `"untitled project"`, you can change this from the header input next to export code.

 ## Selecting a UI library
 You can select the UI library from the header dropdown.
 Once selected changing the UI library in between your work, will erase the canvas.